Amari Rodgers: Green Bay Packers

-Rodgers was drafted by the Green Bay Packers in the third round with the 85th overall pick of the 2021 NFL Draft.
+Rodgers was selected by the Green Bay Packers in the third round with the 85th overall pick of the 2021 NFL draft.
 The Packers send their 92nd and 135th overall picks to the Tennessee Titans to move up and select Rodgers.
 He signed his four-year rookie contract on July 23, 2021, worth $4.89 million, including a $923,000 signing bonus.
 He saw his first NFL action on September 12, 2021, against the New Orleans Saints, recording one catch for 19 yards in the 38–3 loss.
 He finished the 2021 season with 169 yards off punt returns and 199 yards off kickoff returns with his longest being 23 and 27 yards.

-During Rodgers’ second season, he proved to be inconsistent, totaling five fumbled punt returns over ten games.
+During Rodgers' second season, he proved to be inconsistent, totaling five fumbled punt returns over ten games.
 However, he was otherwise more efficient by nearing his 2021 totals in just over half a season, returning 139 yards off punt returns and 122 off kickoffs through week 10.
 In a week 10 win over the Dallas Cowboys, Rodgers lost his seventh fumble during a punt return, and was benched afterwards, replaced by cornerback Keisean Nixon.
 Head coach Matt LaFleur announced they would no longer ask Rodgers to return punts, and he was released by the Packers two days after the game.
+Meanwhile, in his stead, Nixon was named a First-Team All-Pro as a kick returner, having tallied the most return yards in the NFL despite not winning the job until Week 10.

 Houston Texans

 The Houston Texans claimed Rodgers off waivers on November 16, 2022.
+On December 11, Rodgers scored his first career touchdown on a 28–yard reception from Jeff Driskel.
+Rodgers finished the 2022 season with 16 receptions for 204 receiving yards and one receiving touchdown.

+On July 30, 2023, Rodgers was waived by the Houston Texans.

+Indianapolis Colts

+On August 2, 2023, Rodgers signed with the Indianapolis Colts.
+He was waived on August 29, 2023, and re-signed to the practice squad.
+On October 3, Rodgers was signed to the active roster.
+He was waived on October 20, 2023.

+Birmingham Stallions

+On December 22, 2023, Rodgers signed with the Birmingham Stallions of the United States Football League (USFL).
+He re-signed with the team on September 23, 2024.